What is a virtual emergency department?

 • Skin abscess (abnormally large pockets of raised red skin)

-• Vomiting and hard time drinking or holding down fluids
+• Vomiting and having a hard time drinking or holding down fluids

-• Fever or severe pain that doesn’t improved with over the counter pain medication
+• Fever or severe pain that doesn’t improve with over-the-counter pain medication

 • Severe headache that won’t go away or neck stiffness